mezw/mapbox-gl-js-docs/docs/pages/example/disable-scroll-zoom.md

 - "import html from './disable-scroll-zoom.html';"
 ---

-Disable scroll zoom to prevent scroll from zooming a map.
+This example uses [`scrollZoom.disable`](/mapbox-gl-js/api/handlers/#scrollzoomhandler#disable) to prevent a user's scroll interactions from zooming a map.

 {{ <Example html={html} {...this.props} /> }}